 As one of the leading causes of death in the UK, any delay in treating cancer can have a devastating effect on the patient and their loved ones.
-Over 300,000 new cancers are diagnosed in the UK each year and while developments in treatment in recent years has led to significant improvement in recovery rates, there are sadly many occasions when a delayed diagnosis results in a poor prognosis for the patient.
+Over 300,000 new cancers are diagnosed in the UK each year and, while developments in treatment in recent years have led to significant improvement in recovery rates, there are sadly many occasions when a delayed cancer diagnosis results in a poor prognosis for the patient.

 During these worrying and stressful times, our approachable and friendly clinical negligence team will provide you with expert advice on the complexities of bringing a claim for compensation.